 Before I matured spiritually I wanted to distance myself from her and all the pain that the illness caused me, but instead I learned to move closer to her because it was the illness that I disliked not my mother.

 By being my mother’s child she taught me to have compassion for people suffering from afflictions.
 People can teach you in many ways.
 When my mother was not going through mental health episodes she taught me through her actions and her words that if I wanted anything I would have to go get it myself.
 I recall times going with my mother to work day labor which showed me to never look down on people and that making a little bit of honest money was better than asking for hand-outs or compromising my morals for money.

 My mother did not grow up in a household that showed affection thus she was not that type of mother, yet she has her own way of showing love and I recognize it because love is felt.
-I know my mother loves my brothers and I. At the end of the day most mothers do the very best that they can by their children according to what they know and as a mother myself this knowing makes it easy for me to say to my daughter I messed up, I apologize or I was wrong without the pressure of trying to keep up this perfect parent facade.
+I know my mother loves my brothers and I. At the end of the day most mothers do the very best that they can their children according to what they know and as a mother myself this knowing makes it easy for me to say to my daughter I messed up, I apologize or I was wrong without the pressure of trying to keep up this perfect parent facade.

-The truth is none of us are perfect and my mother was not perfect, but she was my first teacher and she taught me how to be a lady just by the way she carried herself, taught me compassion and empathy and how to get up get out and do something if I wanted something out of life.
+The truth is none of us are perfect and my mother was not perfect, but she was my first teacher and she taught me how to be a lady just the way she carried herself, taught me compassion and empathy and how to get up get out and do something if I wanted something out of life.
 My mother means life to me because had she not chosen my father as a mate I would not be the wonderful healthy woman that I am today.
 Had she not housed me in her womb for nine months I would not be here and I am thankful that she was healthy enough to carry me and deliver me into this world healthy and that she did not abort me because she could have.

 Thank you mama you really mean the world to me, you are a goddess.